jikrant3/models_and_tools/README.md

 - ZAMS for various metallicities
 - Bergeron WD cooling curves (DA, DB)

-Download the spectral ibraries and synthetic photometry from [here](https://drive.google.com/drive/folders/1UdpMiPVj-q91IpcmcLBmSXmYh_iDgwTq?usp=sharing).
+Download the spectral ibraries and synthetic photometry from [Google Drive](https://drive.google.com/drive/folders/1UdpMiPVj-q91IpcmcLBmSXmYh_iDgwTq?usp=sharing).

 ## References
 Some references are given in the models/info.txt file.
 Please cite the missing sources on your own.